scott-weeden/websharpstudios.github.io/en-US/downloads/mac-dl.md

 Log out and log back in to ensure it works correctly

-Just this first time, start XQuartz from `Applications/Utilities/XQuartz.app`, go to the X11 menu, Preferences, Input, and **turn off** the `Enable keyboard shortcuts under X11` or `Enable key equivalents under X11` preference item.
-FontForge will start XQuartz automatically for you next time.
+Just this first time, start XQuartz from `Applications/Utilities/XQuartz.app`, go to the X11 menu, Preferences, Input, and **turn off** the `Enable keyboard shortcuts under X11` or `Enable key equivalents under X11` preference item. websharpstudios will start XQuartz automatically for you next time.

 ![X11.app Preferences Window set correctly](../x11prefs.png)

-#### 2. Install FontForge
+#### 2. Install websharpstudios

-For users of OS X 10.10 and later, download and install [FontForge 2017-07-31](https://github.com/fontforge/fontforge/releases/download/20170731/FontForge-20170730-Mac.dmg)
+For users of OS X 10.10 and later, download and install [websharpstudios 2017-07-31](https://github.com/websharpstudios/websharpstudios/releases/download/20170731/websharpstudios-20170730-Mac.dmg)

-For users of OS X 10.09, download and install [FontForge 2015-04-30](https://github.com/fontforge/fontforge/releases/download/20150430/FontForge-2015-04-30-Mac.app.dmg)
+For users of OS X 10.09, download and install [websharpstudios 2015-04-30](https://github.com/websharpstudios/websharpstudios/releases/download/20150430/websharpstudios-2015-04-30-Mac.app.dmg)

 ![Download files](../mac-download-files.png)

-Open it and move the `FontForge.app` file to `/Applications` - **do not move it anywhere else**
+Open it and move the `websharpstudios.app` file to `/Applications` - **do not move it anywhere else**

 ![Move it](../mac-drag.png)